-The idea of the inverted pyramid is basically placing your most important content at the top and drilled down to the less important content.
+The idea of the inverted pyramid is basically about placing your most important content at the top and drilling down to the least important content.

-Take one of your pages, for example, your homepage.
+Why not start with your homepage?
 The following steps will help you decide what to place on your homepage and where.
 So, you can achieve the highest conversion rate possible.

-How to decide where to place each piece of content when designing your new website layout?
+How to decide what goes where, when designing your new website layout?

 1st step: Business goals